 It is not clear whether a positive result always indicates the presence of infectious virus.

-RT-PCR detects viral RNA, but it is not fully understood how that represents infectious virus, which ultimately could lead to restrictions for people who do not present an infection risk.
+RT-PCR detects viral RNA, but it is not fully understood how that represents infectious virus.
+Complete live viruses are necessary for transmission, not the fragments identified by PCR.
+This could ultimately lead to restrictions for people who do not present an infection risk.
 Because inactivated RNA degrades slowly over time, it may still be detected many weeks after the patient is no longer infectious.
-The probability of detecting infectious virus is greater when the PCR cycle threshold is lower, and when the onset of symptoms to the time of testing is shorter.

 Interpreting test results depends on the accuracy of the test itself, and the pre- and post-test probabilities of disease.
 The accuracy of the result depends on various factors including the site and quality of sampling, stage of disease, degree of viral multiplication or clearance, and disease prevalence.